 Assessment of the Chief Executive: A Tool for Nonprofit Boards, is an online assessment tool from BoardSource.
 This tool allows nonprofits to confidentially survey board members and receive summaries of their input on executive performance; it provides an alternative to paper-based surveying.
-For more information and pricing, contact BoardSource at 877/892-6273 or visit: Assessment of the Chief Executive Demo for an online demonstration.
+For more information and pricing, contact BoardSource at 877/892-6273 or visit the Assessment of the Chief Executive Demo webpage for an online demonstration.

 Center for Healthy Communities The Center is located in downtown Los Angeles and is part of The California Endowment.
 It provides educational events, hosts community meetings, and works to strengthen the nonprofit health sector, and engage the community in building coalitions.
-For more information: www.calendow.org/chc.
+For more information, please visit the Center for Healthy Communities website.

 Coaching and Philanthropy Project a CompassPoint Nonprofit Services program, was created to assess and advance coaching as a strategy for building effective nonprofit organizations.
 To consolidate and share knowledge about coaching, the project has created easy-access materials, including action guides for grantmakers, nonprofits, and coaches as well as an online toolkit that includes FAQs, tools, case studies, and reports to help inform nonprofit and grantmaking decision-making about coaching.
 To access these materials, go to: Coaching and Philanthropy Project.

 Communications Resources for Nonprofit Organizations is a section of The California Wellness Foundation's website, which examines the role of communications and tactics that can help further the missions of nonprofit organizations.
 Included are resources on developing a strategic plan, advancing policy and advocacy issues, working with the media, creating advertisements and framing issues.
-To access this section of the website, go to: http://www.calwellness.org/resources/philanthropy_comm_tools.php
+Visit the website.

 CSUN Programs Serving Valley Nonprofits California State University Northridge offers three programs, all based within the Mike Curb College of Arts, Media and Communication, which can provide services to Valley nonprofits:

 - Agency 398 is a student-run public relations agency within CSUN’s Journalism Department.
 Students organize public relations campaigns for clients, including nonprofits.
-For more information, please visit: http://www.agency398.com/
+For more information, please visit the Agency 398 website.

 DAF Direct is a free, easily-installed web application that enables a nonprofit’s donors to initiate grant recommendations from their donor-advised fund (DAF) directly from the organization’s website or online fundraising compaigns.
 In 2013 alone, nonprofits received $8.6 billion in grant recommended by DAF donors.
-More information about DAF Direct and the DAFs it currently accesses, such as Fidelity Charitable and Schwab Charitable, is available at: www.dafdirect.org
+More information about DAF Direct and the DAFs it currently accesses, such as Fidelity Charitable and Schwab Charitable, is available at the DAF Direct website.

 Financial Edge NXT: Cloud Accounting Software for Nonprofits is a total cloud accounting solution designed to meet the unique needs of nonprofits.
 Financial Edge NXT helps manage financial reporting, monitor and track program success, support fundraising efforts, and ensure overall integrity of the nonprofit.
-For more information and purchasing options, please visit: https://www.blackbaud.com/nonprofit-accounting-software/financial-edge-nxt.
+For more information and purchasing options, please visit the Blackbaud Financial Edge website.

 Foundation Center's MapShot is an online interactive map providing data on U.S. foundation giving in response to the economic downturn.
 Part of the Center's initiative to provide information, news, and research on the impact of the recession on the philanthropic sector, the map displays data by state, county, city, Zip code, and congressional district.
-It presently includes information on more than $56 million in foundation grants and program-related investments (PRIs). http://maps.foundationcenter.org/economic_crisis/RecipTypeUS.php.
+It presently includes information on more than $56 million in foundation grants and program-related investments (PRIs).
+For information, please visit the Foundation Center's MapShot website.

 Foundation for Financial Planning provides grants to nonprofits for pro bono advice and outreach activities that connect the financial planning community with people in need.
 For more information go to Foundation for Financial Planning.